gomez9656/gomez9656/README.md

 ### Hi! 👋

 I am an Electronic Engineer who wants to create Embedded Systems for a sustainable future.
-I am seeking a challenging position in Germany as an Embedded Systems/Software Engineer.
+I am seeking a challenging position  as an Embedded Systems/Software Engineer where I can impact people's lives.

 As a Release Manager, I learned Git, GitLab, and Jenkins.
 Software from development to production was my key responsibility.
 I identified risks that could delay the release and solved them with the different teams.